HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Although the spotlight of this chapter, it's important to note CWV are relatively new to the field and not the only way to measure web performance.
 There's no way to fit the entire history of the industry or all the different ways to evaluate performance in one chapter.
 However before we jump in, it helps to briefly define what web performance even means and how it is measured.

 The term _performance_ tends to be thrown around a lot as this generic idea that we all agree is good, but it's often hard to pin down.
 This is a theme among beginners and experts alike.
 It seems we mostly agree that performance is about measuring if the user is having a good time on a site.
 A little generic, but let's go with it for now.
 So how would we measure this?
-As <a hreflang="en" href="https://twitter.com/sergeyche">Sergey Chernyshev</a>, creator of <a hreflang="en" href="https://github.com/ux-capture/ux-capture">UX Capture</a>, says, "_The best way to measure performance is to be embedded into the user's brain to understand exactly what they're thinking as they use the site_".
+As [Sergey Chernyshev](https://twitter.com/sergeyche), creator of <a hreflang="en" href="https://github.com/ux-capture/ux-capture">UX Capture</a>, says, "_The best way to measure performance is to be embedded into the user's brain to understand exactly what they're thinking as they use the site_".
 We can't—and shouldn't in case that was unclear—do this, so what are our options?

 Thankfully, there is a way to measure page load speed automatically!
 We know the browser is in charge of loading a page, and it goes through a checklist of steps each time.
 Depending on which step the browser is on, we can tell how far along the site is in the page load process.
-Conveniently, a <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Performance">number of performance timeline APIs</a> are used to fire off timestamps when the browser gets to certain page load steps.
-One such API, the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API">User Timing API</a>, even allows engineers to add custom timestamps for their specific needs.
+Conveniently, a [number of performance timeline APIs](https://developer.mozilla.org/en-US/docs/Web/API/Performance) are used to fire off timestamps when the browser gets to certain page load steps.
+One such API, the [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API), even allows engineers to add custom timestamps for their specific needs.
 These timestamps become the metrics used across the industry to decipher how performant a page is.

 However, these metrics are only our best guess at how to gauge user experience.
 For example, just because the browser fired an event that an element has been painted onto the screen, does that always mean it was visible to the user at that time?
 Additionally, as the industry grew, more and more metrics showed up while some became deprecated.
 It can be complicated to know where to start and understand what performance metrics are telling us about our users, especially for folks newer to the field.